 Hosted eCommerce platforms bundle the eCommerce application and hosting together as a service provided by the same vendor.
 The vendor develops the application, owns and manages the hosting, and charges a fee for using the service (and occasionally a percentage of the store’s revenue).
 Hosted eCommerce platforms are often referred to as Software-as-a-Service applications.
 Shopify and Prestashop are among the most successful hosted eCommerce applications.

-Self-hosted vs. Hosted For eCommerce
+Benefits of Self-hosted vs. Hosted For eCommerce

 A hosted eCommerce platform is like a hotel room.
 You pay a fee and hope for a comfortable night.
 But you don’t choose the location, the architecture, the interior design, or the furniture.
 The environment is standardized to the hotel owner’s priorities.